Ten Thousand Buddhas Monastery in Hong Kong

 The Ten Thousand Buddhas Monastery isn’t technically a monastery because there are no monks that live there.
 It’s maintained by staff and has been open since the 1950s.
 There are about 430 steps to walk to get to the temples at the top, but the walk is the best/worst (so tiring) part of the experience because of all the Buddha statues.
 Each golden Buddha statue is different from one another.
 Some Buddhas are sitting, some are standing.
 Some are pretty natural looking.
 Others are more ornate.
 It’s pretty cool to see.
 Here are some photos I took.

 Going up the incline (there were also steps at some points) and seeing some of my first (out of Ten Thousand) Buddhas.
 There is a sign along the way warning people that fake monks are known to hang around and scam tourists.
 How can you tell a phony monk from a real one?
-In Hong Kong, a real devoted monk can’t beg for money.
+In Hong Kong, an actual monk can’t beg for money.
 I’m not sure if that rule applies everywhere, but it is the case in Hong Kong.

 When you first start walking the Buddhas are sitting, and gradually they begin standing.
 My assumption (and not verified by anyone so this might not be right) is that it’s showing Buddha’s enlightenment.